cra1gg/hatop/team.md

 * Discord (Backup)
 * Text/SMS (backup)

+All group members are present in a group conversation with each other on all three of these platforms, and are also connected with one another individually.

 ## Communication Response Times:
 * Messenger - Less than 1 hour
 * Discord - Less than 1 hour